dakahn/www/articles/pragmatic-a11y-checklist.md

 This is a pragmatic accessibility verification checklist for working developers (and potentially designers who code).
 It's not 100% bullet proof or holistic, but should be enough to ensure most users with impairments can access and use your website, webpage, component, whatever.

-The issues below are divided into Critical, Serious and Moderate severity tags to help with backlog prioritization.
+The issues below are divided into three severity tags to help with backlog prioritization.
 The tags can be understood in the following ways:

 -   [Severity 1] issues represent major and insurmountable accessibility barriers for certain users.
 These issues can make our experiences and UI components totally unusable or impossible to understand.